coltongrainger/blog/_posts/2017-10-18-grad-school.md

 belief: likely
 ---

-These are my notes for applications to graduate schools.
-I may not include each school I apply to, but I'd like to have some record of the information I collect.
+These are notes on graduate schools and their respective faculty's research.
+I've isolated people who are broadly interested in algebriac and/or computational topology.

 ## CU Boulder

-Finished speaking with Nikki Sanderson.
+Finished speaking with [Nikki Sanderson](nikkisanderson.wordpress.com).
 Here's the bullet list.

 - What's in a PhD?
 	- for Jim Meiss, 2 papers